Andover-Robotics/ays-python-curriculum/.guides/content/If-Else-Statement-Syntax-3c2a.md

 ## If Else Syntax

-The if else statement checks to see if a condition is true, and then has specific actions that take place.
-But it also provides a specific set of actions if the boolean expression is false.
+The if else statement is used when you want something to specific to happen if the boolean expression is true and if you want something else to happen if it is false.
 Use the `else` keyword to introduce the code to run when false.

 Notice, `else` is aligned with the `if` keyword (no indentation) and has a `:`.
 You do not write another boolean expression with `else`.

 ![If Else Syntax](.guides/images/if-else-statement-syntax.png)